fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 //[...]
 ```

-You should see the result without reloading.
+You should see the result (different font family) without reloading.

 ## Sass Time